-Blind Spot – This is an area where a motor vehicle driver is unable to see the motorcyclist using their windows or mirrors.
-Turning while in a blind spot compounds the problem of collisions.
+Blind Spot – This is an area where a motor vehicle driver is unable to see the motorcyclist using their windows or mirrors and turning while in a blind spot compounding the problem of collisions.

 Bodily Injury – Bodily injury refers to the wounds a motorcyclist sustains during a motorcycle crash and in their injury claim against the at-fault party or insurance company.